spectraphilic/reflexible/doc/source/getting_started.rst

 .. note::
   This example uses the `methods` of the Header class, :class:`plexpart.Header`.
-  You can also call most the methods directly, passing "H" as the first argument as in: D = pf.fill_backward(H).
+  You can also call most the methods directly, passing "H" as the first argument as in: D = rf.fill_backward(H).
 In some cases, for some of the functions, H can be substituted.
 See the docstrings for more information.